jetfontanilla/ToS-Addons/fpssavior/README.md

 ### Version History
 **-v2.4.4** I just realized that L and UL are only different by 1 option that got turned off on UL.
 To make both mode has distict use, I modified L so that it will show the boss gimmick similar to H and M. The drawback is that the option that disable the fallen leaves on orsha must be turned on on L.

 The reason why I don't just turn off EnableOtherPCEffect on is that when certain gimmick is already shown inside the map, simply turning off EnableOtherPCEffect won't erase those gimmick.
-By toggling EnableOtherPCEffect along with EnableIMCEffect, the show-hide effect can be achieved.
+By toggling EnableOtherPCEffect along with EnableIMCEffect, the toggle-like effect on boss gimmick can be achieved.

 **-v2.4.1** a.k.a ep13fix-c.
 - The "View Boss Magic Circle Range" option can be freely toogled on M, L, and UL.